A pivotal part of historical community life, discover the religious heritage that unites our Beautiful Villages.

 This 11th century Romanesque church, which has undergone major alterations over the years, is built of limestone, iron sandstone and pudding stone in the grounds of the former cemetery.

-A religious building with medieval origins in the heart of the locality - Listed monument.
+A chapel built in the aftermath of the plague epidemic of 1636 - Listed monument.

 From its small promontory in the shelter of the Molignée, it watches over the village - listed monument